vaspap1790/Xchange-1/README.md

 on the SQl Command window of your database in phpMyAdmin

 In 'xampp/htdocs/Xchange/includes/db.php file
-put your parameters for username,password, data base name and host(host and port that your db server is running - default 127.0.0.1:3306) which you can configure in my.ini file which you can access by pressing 'Config' in MySQL in XAMPP Control Panel.
+put your parameters for username,password, database name and host(host and port that your db server is running - default for XAMPP is 127.0.0.1:3306) which you can configure in 'my.ini' file.
+You can access 'my.ini' file by pressing 'Config' in MySQL in XAMPP Control Panel.

+_Users_

-Password for existing users : 12345 (application) Better use vaspap1790 that has more dummy data.
+Password for database users : 12345 (application) Better use vaspap1790 that has more dummy data

 _Mail Configuration_